fanxeon/TwitterAPI/devops/coreos/README.md

 Prerequisites:
 - Ensure the SSH keypair assigned to the cluster is available via ssh-agent.
+  This is required for Ansible.
-- Source the OpenStack credentials.
+- Expose OpenStack credentials as environment variables.
-- Source the DNSimple credentials.
+- Expose DNSimple credentials as environment variables.

 To configure:
 - Adjust `./cluster-config.sh`